FilmColors/VIAN/_docs/source/Prerequisites.rst

 - **MacOS**: SnowLion
 - **Ubuntu**: 16.04

-The following Software Tools need to be present:
+The following Software Tools need to be present (if not, normally they are being installed during the installation of VIAN):

 - python3
 - VLC(?)